 Don Dudding, PhD

 David is a doctoral candidate in English Rhetoric & Composition and is the Interim Director of the GWRC.
 He holds a BA and MA in English and a Graduate Certificate in Teaching Writing from Stony Brook University.
 His research areas include Writing Center Studies, Rhetorics of Race, World Rhetorics, and Literacy Studies.
 He is a native speaker of English and Malayalam and is also proficient in Spanish and Old English.
-David has additional expertise in structuring thesis and dissertation projects, journal articles, conference proposals, and professional communication.
+David has additional expertise in qualitative research methods, structuring thesis and dissertation projects, journal articles, conference proposals, and professional communication.

 Talinn Phillips, PhD